Photo taken in my backyard! I have feeders everywhere. This recipe works like a charm.

 Wait for it to cool and add to feeders.
 If you have leftovers, keep in fridge for up to two weeks.

 Don’t add food coloring – it can be harmful.
 I’ve found red feeders with clear nectar are very effective without adding extra colorings.
-Also placing the feeder near flowers and/or greenery.
+Also placing the feeder near flowers and/or greenery – the birds like a quick escape into a tree or brush.
 Try to avoid spilling – or else you’ll be in the business of attracting ants.

 Do you have any secrets for attracting hummingbirds?